 The season that brings warm tidings and visions of sugarplums often brings sniffles, fever, and flu, too.
 In my family, these things seem to only hit at night, on weekends, or on holidays.
 Since doctors are not always a viable option at those times, and because I prefer to avoid prescriptions if possible, I keep an A-Team of herbs, vitamins, and supplements around for these occasions.

-Made from the flowers of the arnica plant (I get mine here), an arnica tincture has amazing benefits for bruises, strains, sprains, and muscle soreness, especially when used quickly.
+Made from the flowers of the arnica plant (I get mine here), an arnica tincture (external use only) has amazing benefits for bruises, strains, sprains, and muscle soreness, especially when used quickly.
 I follow my usual process for making a tincture.
-This can be taken internally or rubbed externally on the painful spot or muscle (avoid open wounds).
+This can be used externally on the painful spot or muscle (avoid open wounds).

 Likely something everyone has around the house already, this germ buster is not just for scraped knees.
 A few drops in each ear when you or your child feels a cold or ear infection coming on can often stop the illness all together.
 A few drops in each ear during an illness or infection can speed recovery.
 Simply use a dropper to put a few drops in each ear and stay still until the bubbling stops.
 Some bubbling is normal and good and some people experience very minor stinging.